krispo/git-proxy/Readme.md

 Git-Proxy
 =========

+It is used as a cloud bridge between your web application and Github, especially if you want to get access to [Github API](https://developer.github.com/v3/) completely inside the browser, without any backend-side in your application.
+For example, if you want to deeply communicate with Github from your Github Pages.

+In this case Github API have some [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) limitations and we encounter with a lot of difficulties to provide multi-step [OAuth](https://developer.github.com/v3/oauth/) process.
+The problem is described in detail in this [great post](http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html).

+Using a lightweight proxy server we can avoid all this troubles and also we can safely store all our sensitive data.

+> Actually, you should install the proxy **only once**, and then use it for all your web applications that you want to provide a simple access to Github API.
+The only thing to do is to add the application sensitive data to server environmental variable.
+And server will know about the application.

 ##Install and configure

 To use it as your own proxy you should fork this repo.
 Then clone it locally and configure: